CotaEthan/kotaApp/README.md

 Requirements: Java SDK environment to run Jar file.
 Usage: Load software onto computer.
 Double Click to run.
- - If folders and files not generated within C://, run as administrator
+ - If folders and files are not generated within C://, run as administrator
- - Dependancies to be determined
+ - Dependencies to be determined